kragen/derctuo/markdown/hot-fabrication.md

 (This process is routinely used with graphite crucibles or sand molds for welding copper conductors and railway tracks.)

-Here in Argentina, on Mercado Libre, hematite ("pigmento oxido de hierro rojo") costs US$4 to US$6 per kg, while magnetite is in around the same range.
-I can't find cuprite; see [the note on copper salts](copper-salts.md) for more.
+Here in Argentina, on Mercado Libre, hematite (“pigmento oxido de hierro rojo”) costs US$4 to US$6 per kg, while magnetite is in around the same range.
+I can’t find cuprite; see [the note on copper salts](copper-salts.md) for more.
 Cupric oxide (tenorite) is much easier to prepare in bulk, but the resulting thermite acts with deadly rapidity; you might be able to reduce this menace by diluting the